Cyclic symmetry induced pitchfork bifurcations in the diblock copolymer model: Cyclic Equivariance of Diblock Copolymers

 With the notion of corresponding functions, it now makes sense to apply the symmetry operator~$T_n$.
 One can immediately see that for the equilibrium-eigenfunction pairs shown in Figures~\ref{fig:oddodd} and~\ref{fig:eveneven}, the extension~$\tilde{u}$ of every solution~$u$ is indeed a fixed point of the operator~$T_n$, where~$n$ denotes the number of layers of~$u$.
 On the other hand, extensions~$\tilde{\phi}$ of the eigenfunctions~$\phi$ are not fixed points of~$T_n$.

-In view of these observations, it seems plausible to expect that standard approaches to studying symmetry-induced bifurcations should apply directly in our situation.
+In view of these observations, it seems plausible to expect that standard approaches to studying symmetry-induced bifurcations should apply directly in our situation, such as the ones described in~\cite{chossat:lauterbach:00a, golubitsky:etal:88a}.
 Notice, however, that for these approaches to work one needs to study symmetry operators which are {\em acting on the space containing the equilibrium solutions\/} --- and in our case this is the Hilbert space~$X$.
 Yet, one can easily see that if~$\phi$ is one of the eigenfunctions in Figures~\ref{fig:oddodd} or~\ref{fig:eveneven}, then the function~$T_n(\tilde{\phi})$ no longer satisfies homogeneous Neumann boundary conditions on~$\Omega$.
 In other words, {\em the restriction of~$T_n(\tilde{\phi})$ to~$\Omega$ is no longer an element of~$X$\/}.
+In addition, even in situations where one can use abstract equivariant bifurcation theory, one still has to verify the actual bifurcation type and the corresponding nondegeneracy conditions in the specific underlying system, as explained in detail in~\cite{maier:wanner:97a}.

 At first glance, this observation appears to doom the use of the symmetry operator~$T_n$.
 Nevertheless, we will show in the remainder of this subsection that this is far from the truth.
 In fact, we will be able to study~$T_n$ on a larger Hilbert space which contains~$X$, but on which the action of~$T_n$ is well-defined --- and then use the obtained insight to construct an appropriate space decomposition of~$X$.